 Lastly, she loved venturing into Giant Eagle on her off time from being a cashier to joke around with her co-workers Sandy, Brenda, and Val.
 Kimberly loved going on Thelma and Louise car adventures with her daughter, Crystal, much to the delight of those they entertained with videos, especially Krista Filer, close friend to both.

 Now Kimberly has come to her final resting place, earned her wings to become an angel, and represents the wild and patriotic flames going on her car, Blue Hope, to encourage all those battling cancer to stay strong, fight, laugh often, and keep smiling!
 She wanted to give a shout out of appreciation to Frank, Ester, and Barb at Oakview Physical Therapy for always keeping her upbeat and motivated to push forward during her battle.

 Friends will be received Friday, Sept.
 20th from 10 to 11 AM in the Hartman-Graziano Funeral Home, Inc, 1500 Ligonier St., Latrobe.
 Funeral services will be held at 11AM Friday in the funeral home chapel.
 Interment will follow in Westview Cemetery in Avonmore.
 In lieu of flowers, contributions may be made to the family.
-To post an online condolence please visit www.hartman-grazianofuneralhome.com.To send flowers to the family of Kimberly King, please visit Tribute Store
+To post an online condolence please visit www.hartman-grazianofuneralhome.com.To send flowers to the family or plant a tree in memory of Kimberly King, please visit Tribute Store

 1500 Ligonier Street